lihbr/lihbr-apex/README.md

 > :warning: `@lihbr/utils-netlify.*` packages, as of writing this, are private because they contain some _"hacky"_ security helpers, I'm looking forward to finding a way to open-source them properly.

+#### Why So Few Commits? :thinking:

+I had to migrate this repository from an old one that was containing the aforementioned security helpers, life :woman_shrugging:

 ## Deployments

 | Environment | Link                                           | Comment                                                                                                                                  |